Updated January 6, 2019

-First, let’s state the most important fact: When it comes to vehicle history reports, Carfax and AutoCheck are equals.
-They both do a really good job, which just a few features on either side to differentiate them.
-On quality, we’ll call this debate a wash.
+First, let’s state the most important fact: When it comes to quality of vehicle history reports, Carfax and AutoCheck are virtually equal.
+They both do a really good job, differentiated by just a few features on either side.

 Carfax wins handily in the court of public opinion.
 It has a massive lead in consumer recognition and brand trust.
 Carfax has done a much better job marketing, plus they have been around longer than AutoCheck.
 The advantage here is that salespeople don’t need to educate consumers on Carfax.
 They know what it is and trust it.
 It’s one less thing dealerships have to worry about.

 However, all that name recognition comes at a price– a big one.
-Carfax is several times more expensive than Autocheck, and it’s debatable what value you’re really getting.
+Carfax is several times more expensive than Autocheck.
 Good salespeople can overcome objections about AutoCheck fairly easily.
-Plus, as an Experian company, they definitely carry some clout.
+Plus, as an Experian company, Autocheck has its own name recognition.